Learning Styles Guide for Every Teacher in 2025

 Auditory style is where students learn best through listening and hearing things.
 Auditory learners have a strong verbal memory and tend to recall information they've heard.

-Auditory learners enjoy participating in debates and discussions because they can process information through the exchange of ideas and arguments.
+Auditory learners participate in debates and discussions because they can process information by exchanging ideas and arguments.

-Unlike visual learners who thrive with purely visual instructions, auditory learners struggle remembering information that’s presented without a verbal explanation.
+Unlike visual learners, who thrive with purely visual instructions, auditory learners struggle to remember information presented without a visual explanation.

 There are various tools that teachers can use to implement auditory learning style in the classroom, including: